 Pro forma information regarding net loss is required by SFAS No. 123, and has been determined as if the Company had accounted for its stock options under the minimum value method of that statement.
-The fair value of each option is estimated at the date of grant with the following weighted-average

-8. SHAREHOLDERS' EQUITY: (CONTINUED) assumptions used for grants issued for the period from February 26, 1996 (inception) to September 30, 1996, and for the years ended September 30, 1997 and 1998:
+The fair value of each option is estimated at the date of grant with the following weighted-average assumptions used for grants issued for the period from February 26, 1996 (inception) to September 30, 1996, for the years ended September 30, 1997 and 1998, and for the nine months ended June 30, 1999: